Online registration in 40 states

-Absentee ballot return postage: Of the states below, only CA, MN and WI provide the postage to return the ballot.
+Absentee ballot return postage: CA, MN and WI provide the postage to return the ballot.
 For most of the others, the voter provides the stamp.

 *If you do not have these documents, the website will assist you in printing and mailing an application.

 ***Must update DMV address as part of online registration